brasskazoo/alsephina/NOTES.md

+# Scenario: I can have a player

+As a Player I want to create a new Player so that I can play the game

+-   Player starts with 1 home system
+-   Player starts with 3 unexplored systems

 # Scenario: I can explore star systems

+As a player I want to explore unexplored star systems so that I can find new planets

--   Start with 1 home system
+-   Player can explore an unexplored system
--   Detect new systems in range
+-   When exploring a system, new unexplored systems become available
--   Explore a target system
+-   [Future] When exploring a system, details of planet(s) are revealed

 ## App has a StarSystem concept

 -   A system has a name
 -   A system can be explored or unexplored
--   Distance from player? or explored?
+-   [Future] Distance from player? or explored?

 ## App has Player concept